 Day 7: Pray that believers grow in maturity and they give obediently and generously to advance God’s kingdom.
 2 Cor.
 9:7.

 Day 8: Pray for unity and harmony of the church, for our church and area church to be unified with the sole purpose to make disciples.
 Eph.
 4: 1-3.

 Day 9: Pray for the purpose and vision of the church.
 Pray for your role in fulfilling that vision.
 Eph 4:15-16.

-Day 10: Pray for Pastors, Elders, Deacons and area leaders that they be filled with God’s wisdom and direction for the church.
+Day 10: Pray for leaders that they be filled with God’s wisdom and direction for the church.
 Pray for a clear vision, and strategic planning for Glory of God.
 Hebrews 13:7.

-Day 12: Pray for marriages and families in the body of Christ.
+Day 12: Pray for the body of Christ.
 The health of the church is defined by the health of families.
 Eph.
 6:18.

-Day 20: Pray for all churches who gather in His name.
-Pray the Bride of the Bridegroom.
+Day 21: Pray for all churches who gather in His name.
+A prayer for spiritual strength.
+Ephesians 3:20,21.